2600hz/kazoo/core/kazoo_convert/doc/README.md

 # Kazoo File Format Converter Library

-The Kazoo convert provides a core library for converting file formats.
-This app moves functionality previously scattered throughout other applications into a single core application.
+The Kazoo converter provides a core library for converting file formats.

-This app is intended to:
-1. Provides a core consistant interface for file format conversions.
-1. Provide the capability of generating custom modules for conversion and enabling them via config.
-1. Returns a standardized result of either the file path of the conversion output file or the file content, or standardized errors for failures to convert.

 ## Modules

-The kazoo converter command uses modules for the converter based on the type of conversions required.
-This is intended to be extended to include multipe types of conversions and formats and be easily extendable by supporting selection of which modules to use via the `system_config/kazoo_convert` document.
+The converters used to execute file conversions are modular, modules can be enabled via configuration.
+This core library is intended to be extended to include multipe types of conversions and formats and be easily extendable by supporting selection of which modules to use via the `system_config/kazoo_convert` document.
+Currently only fax conversions are done via the converter.
+But there are many other types of file conversions going on in Kazoo.
+Stay tuned...

 #### Fax Converter

-The fax converter module by default uses the module `fax_converter`.

-For a description of how the fax_converter works, see [the fax converter documetation.](fax_converter.md)
+The fax converter module by default use the module `fax_converter`.
+For a description of how the default fax converter `fax_converter` works, and information about the system commands used in fax file conversions, see [the fax converter documentation.](fax_converter.md)

-#### Schema

-Configuration parameters for conversions
+###Configuration

+The `v2/system_configs/kazoo_convert` configuration parameters are used to enable features and define commands to use for conversion operations.

 Key | Description | Type | Default | Required | Support Level
 --- | ----------- | ---- | ------- | -------- | -------------